danielfrg/adsctl/README.md

 adsctl config explore
 ```

-Open the generated config file and fill it with your credentials:
+Open the new default config file and fill it with your credentials:
 Dev Token, Client ID, Client Secret and Customer ID.

 To login and get a refresh token: